 This is great for many reasons, but one of the biggest is not needing to run extension cords everywhere.
 Extension cords not only give you something to trip over and create a safety hazard, but they just don't look very nice.
 However, never forget that your power inverter is also an electronic device, so it needs all the same considerations as your tunes.

-Whether it is a dive spot, fishing spot or your favorite hangout, the GPS can make sure you find your way back when you stumble upon something cool in the water.
+Whether it's a dive spot, fishing spot or your favorite hangout, the GPS can make sure you find your way back when you stumble upon something cool in the water.

 Of course, if you do get lost, at least you have tunes and a grill now.
-Take care with installation, follow the instructions every step of the way, and pay careful attention to the best practices for installing marine electronics.
+Take care with installation, follow the instructions every step of the way and pay careful attention to the best practices for installing marine electronics.

-The Battery Charger
+5. The Battery Charger

-Well, there you go friends.
+Well, there you go, friends.
 This is my list of five weekend upgrades for your pontoon boat.
-Try making these simple upgrades this weekend to ensure that your pontoon adventures are the best they can possibly be.
+Try making these simple upgrades to ensure that your pontoon adventures are the best they can possibly be.